maksym-bezditko/react-native-tz/README.md

 #### Project structure description:

-*   We have `helpers`, `modules`, `components`, `hooks`, `store`, `theme`, `typings` folders at the top level of the `src` folder.
+*   We have `helpers`, `components`, `views`, `models` folders at the top level of the `src` folder.
 Their names are self-explanatory.
 Just need to mention that all the content from them is used throughout the whole project.
 That is why it is at the top level.